Mountain rescue in the United States

 Occasionally there are editorials or legislative bills suggesting that climbers should be charged for rescues, particularly after a sensational high-profile rescue.
 The American Alpine Club has released a report explaining the costs of a rescue and the potential problems resulting from charging for rescues.
-The MRA has issued a similar defence of climbers interests.
+The MRA has issued a similar defense of climbers interests.

 Mountain rescue in the National Parks

 Parks with professional teams include Denali National Park, Yosemite National Park, Grand Teton National Park, and Mount Rainier National Park.
 National parks often call for the help of volunteer teams in their region, using a statewide Mutual Aid system, when they are not able to provide enough resources to search and or rescue effectively.

 Mountain Rescue Association

 The Mountain Rescue Association (also called the MRA) is an organization of teams dedicated to saving lives through rescue and mountain safety education.
+The association was founded in 1959.
+As of 2007, the association is made up of over two thousand volunteers, divided in several dozen units.
 The Mountain Rescue Association is split up into eight different regions throughout the United States and each region is run by a separate group of elected volunteers.
 These include the Alaska Region, the Appalachian Region, the California Region, the Desert Mountain Region, the Inter Mountain Region, the Oregon Region, the Rocky Mountain Region, and the Washington Region.

 The Mountain Rescue Association is mostly made up of unpaid professional volunteers who have been accredited by the Mountain Rescue Association in Mountain Search and Rescue operations.
+Teams regularly reaccredit in three disciplines including Search Management and Tracking, Snow and Ice Rescue, and Technical Rock Rescue.
 The remainder of MRA teams are “Ex-officio” units, which are paid professionals in governmental service, and “Associate” units which are other mountain SAR related teams or groups.

 The Mountain Rescue Association aims to improving the quality, availability, and safety of mountain search and rescue through;